 Research and Resources

-In pursuing the fulfillment of its charge the Legacy Review Task Force has commissioned a number of reports, solicited the input of scholars, and reviewed and discussed relevant research.
-The Task Force recommends reviewing the following resources for those who wish to provide their thoughts about the names of Western's buildings and academic colleges under consideration in this process.
+In pursuing the fulfillment of its charge the Legacy Review Task Force requested several reports from Western Libraries Heritage Resources, solicited the input of scholars, and reviewed and discussed relevant research.

 Heritage Resources Reports on Named Campus Buildings and Colleges: